Dog food: Dry

-Dry dog food usually consists of bagged nuts that contain 3-11% water.
+Dry dog food usually consists of bagged pellets that contain 3-11% water.
 It makes up the vast majority of pet foods.

-Dry food is both convenient and typically inexpensive, with over $8 billion worth being sold in 2010 – a 50% increase over just seven years earlier.

 Manufacturing process

 Dry food processing is popular in the pet food industry, as it is an efficient way to supply continuous production of feed in many varieties.
 It is energy efficient, allows for large amounts of feed to be used, and is cost effective.

-To make dog nuts, a process known as extrusion is done.
+To make dog kibble, a process known as extrusion is done.
 A simple extruder consists of a barrel, helical screws, and a die (tool to cut and shape food).
 Feed ingredients are solid at room temperature; therefore, the extrusion process of these ingredients requires a temperature above 150 degrees Celsius, achieved by the use of steam, hot water, or other heat sources in order to soften or melt the mixture and allow for fluidity through the barrel.
 During the extrusion process, the high amounts of pressure applied to the mixture forces it to enter through the die before exiting the extruder completely, where it is cut to its desired size by a rotating fly knife.

 Unfortunately, the extrusion process actually denatures some of nutritional elements of the food.
 Taurine deficiency has been found in dogs and cats fed extruded commercial diets.
 Not usually considered an essential nutrient for dogs, taurine is plentiful in most whole meats, whether raw or cooked, but is reduced in extruded diets.
 Taurine deficiency could also be due to the use of rendered, highly processed meat sources that are low in taurine.
 Regardless of the cause, taurine is now artificially supplemented back into the diet after processing in the production of most commercial pet food.